 WE ARE ITHACA celebrates the individuals who compose our rich community.
 The collective results will provide an informative and inspirational visual foundation to a vibrant community celebration and a valuable historic snapshot of Ithaca to be shared with future generations.
 Our desire to be seen, heard, and acknowledged is powerful and will culminate with a public event this summer that seeks to maximize the visibility of the project and its participants while creating an opportunity for people to connect, share and celebrate.
 There will also be exhibits and a book.

 HOW CAN I GET A COPY OF MY PORTRAIT?

 You have access to a FREE digital file.
 The photos are on this website and are available to download/right click at no charge.

 WHAT HAPPENS WITH THE PHOTOS AND VIDEOS?

 All of the portraits are on the website.
-The videos will be edited and some will be part of longer video project that will be completed spring/summer 2018.
-There will be a book produced with all of the portraits which will also be released in the summer of 2018 that you can purchase online.
-There will also be an event on the Commons this summer!
+The videos will be edited and some will be part of longer video project that will be completed shortly.
+The book, with every portrait can be purchased online HERE .
+There will also be an event on the Commons August 2nd from 5:30-8pm!
 There are 3 exhibits in the works too.
 Some of the photos might also be used for promoting the project and for fundraising.
 Stay tuned for more updates!